Luxary-92/luxary-92.github.io/docs/README.md

 # Producion Plan

 ## Member
-I am Enric Arxer, name github: <a  href="https://github.com/Luxary-92">Luxary-92!</a>
-Spanish student of CITM,UPC,
+I am Enric Arxer, name github: <a  href="https://github.com/Luxary-92">Luxary-92</a>, a Spanish student of <a  href="https://www.citm.upc.edu/">CITM</a>,[UPC] currently cursing  Design and Development of Videogames.

 ## Problem Description